Burnside Park, Christchurch

 Burnside Park is a cricket ground in Burnside, Canterbury, New Zealand.
 The first recorded match on the ground came when Canterbury Women played Auckland Women in 1974.
 The ground later held its only first-class match in 1991 when Canterbury played Central Districts in the 1991/92 Shell Trophy, with the match ending in a 3 wicket victory for Canterbury.

 It is the home ground of the Burnside West Christchurch University Cricket Club.

-The park also has Burnside Rugby Club, Burnside Bowling Club, Burnside Tennis Club as well as other recreation facilities.
+Facilities

+The park includes various facilities including: